 Composite PMI in Uganda averaged 52.64 points from 2016 until 2022, reaching an all time high of 58.80 points in January of 2020 and a record low of 21.60 points in April of 2020.
 This page provides - Uganda Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Uganda Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Composite PMI in Uganda is expected to be 56.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite PMI in Uganda to stand at 53.80 in 12 months time.
-In the long-term, the Uganda Composite PMI is projected to trend around 55.00 points in 2022 and 56.00 points in 2023, according to our econometric models.
+Composite PMI in Uganda is expected to be 54.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Uganda Composite PMI is projected to trend around 56.00 points in 2023 and 58.00 points in 2024, according to our econometric models.